 Yes, but this option is only available for SMTP.
 The default is 15; depending on the hardware you are using you may be able to adjust that number upwards, but raising it too high could affect overall performance.
 If you want to adjust the number, try doing it in small increments rather than multiples.

 Raising the number will allow you to test for spam, but will likely also increase the CPU load.
 If your CPU load is that high, that's an indication that your hardware may not be robust enough for your site.
 If your user count increased since you installed your server, or the volume of the internet traffic has increased substantially, this could be a cause.
-You may also have been spending as little for hardware as you could get away with.
-Regardless, you probably also are being impacted in other areas without realizing it.
+Regardless, you're probably also being impacted in other areas without realizing it.
 You should determine exactly what the hardware specs are on your server to determine whether you should supplement the existing hardware or replace it with something more robust.

-Verify your email configuration at Config > Email - make sure they receive the test email.
-If they do not, you can check the mailer log on the NG Firewall to see if there was an error, the file is /var/log/exim4/mainlog.
+Verify your email configuration at Config > Email and make sure they receive the test email.
+If they do not, you can check for errors in the NG Firewall's mailer log: /var/log/exim4/mainlog.

 The Quarantinable Addresses rules take precedence over the actions for email rules.
-In this situation, the email would be marked rather than quarantined.
+In this situation, the email would be marked as [Spam] rather than quarantined.

-No, as NG Firewall does not have a list of valid emails for your site.
-It is suggested that your configure your email server to not accept mail for invalid users.
-This is the default for almost all mail servers except Microsoft Exchange - the links below are instructions on how to configure your email server.
+No, as NG Firewall does not have a list of valid email addresses for your site.
+It is suggested that your configure your email server to reject mail for invalid users.
+This is the default for almost all mail servers except Microsoft Exchange.
+The links below are instructions on how to configure your email server.